BodenmillerGroup/cytomapper_publication/README.md

-# cytomapper_publication
+# Cytomapper paper

-Scripts for testing and validating the cytomapper package.
+The scripts contained in this repository serve the purpose of testing, validating and publishing the [cytomapper](https://www.bioconductor.org/packages/release/bioc/html/cytomapper.html) package.

 ## Data